 Task # Task Description 2021-22 2023 2024 TS 1 Overall system review - Roam plus other transportation providers, how does it all work together?
-TS 3 Draft for commission approval and recommendation to the partners a policy to allow the CAO to make service adjustments (+/- 10% service hours) for operational needs without prior approval of the Contributing Partner(s) TS 4 Consider new partners as/when those partners commit to contribution TS 5 Complete study exploring provision of on demand service for the severely disabled TS 6 Reestablish partnership on Banff Centre route TS 7 Innovation: investigate our relationship with alternative modes (car share, bike share, gondola) TS 8 Conduct a system review meeting with all potential partners in the area.
+TS 2 Draft for commission approval and recommendation to the partners a policy to allow the CAO to make service adjustments (+/- 10% service hours) for operational needs without prior approval of the Contributing Partner(s) TS 3 Consider new partners as/when those partners commit to contribution TS 4 Complete study exploring provision of on demand service for the severely disabled TS 5 Re-establish partnership on Banff Centre route.
+TS 6 Innovation: investigate our relationship with alternative modes (car share, bike share, gondola) TS 7 Conduct system review meetings with all potential partners in the area.
 Look for opportunities for integration, to give riders one-stop shopping.
-TS 9 Review contribution agreements with Parks Canada and renew agreements as possible TS 10 Identify the metrics for each route.
+TS 8 Review contribution agreements with Parks Canada and renew agreements as possible.
+TS 9 Identify the metrics for each route.
 Review and optimize all existing routes with regard to the strategic direction from the commission.
-TS 11 Investigate all new route opportunities within our mandate.
-Start with discussions with partners, then map out opportunities and create plan for roll-out TS 12 Continue to expand Roam's involvement in Lake Louise local service TS 13 Explore on-demand service options to reach outlying areas TS 14 Advocate for, advise on and champion disincentives to private vehicle use
+TS 10 Investigate all new route opportunities within our mandate.
+Start with discussions with partners, then map out opportunities and create plan for roll-out TS 11 Continue to expand Roam's involvement in Lake Louise local service TS 12 Explore on-demand service options to reach outlying areas.
+TS 13 Advocate for, advise on and champion disincentives to private vehicle use